Above: Joshua Dawson, by an unknown artist. '

 One might have expected any priests accused of supporting the Jacobites to have been tried for treason and hanged.
 In fact, most of the priests arrested on Dawson’s watch were transported away from Irish or British shores and warned not to return.[ix]

 In October 1712 Dawson recruited Tyrrell to hunt down Hugh Macmahon, the Catholic Primate, who had apparently returned to Ireland from Flanders and was staying with relatives near Carrickmacross.[x]
-Tyrrell was on the case when he himself was arrested and put on trial for the same bigamy charge he had faced two years earlier.
-He told the court how he had been employed by Dawson but the Secretary was either unwilling or unable to help him.
+Tyrrell was on the case when he was arrested and put on trial for the same bigamy charge he had faced two years earlier.
+He told the court that he had been employed by Dawson but the Secretary was either unwilling or unable to help him.
 And so Tyrrell swung.

 Meanwhile, Dawson had become one of Dublin’s leading property magnates.
-In 1705, recognizing Dublin’s potential to expand eastwards of its medieval nucleus, he purchased the strip upon which Duke Street and Dawson Street were laid out; a map of 1685 had described it as 'a piece of marshy land without even a bare lane crossing it'.
+In 1705, recognizing Dublin’s potential to expand east of its medieval nucleus, he purchased the strip upon which Duke Street and Dawson Street were laid out; a map of 1685 had described it as 'a piece of marshy land without even a bare lane crossing it'.
 He immediately began draining the land and in 1709 he issued building leases for the construction of houses along what he now grandly called Dawson Street after his own family.
 By the time these first houses were completed, Dawson Street was considered the finest in Dublin.
 Its residents included Colonel Thomas Burgh (1670-1730), the great architect and engineer who may have had a hand in the construction of some of the houses.

 When Dawson Street was complete, he began developing Duke Street and Anne Street, thereby linking Dawson Street with the earlier Grafton Street.
 In 1707 an act of Parliament reconstituted Dawson’s lands as the new parish of St. Anne; Dawson also financed the construction of St. Anne’s Church on Dawson Street by the architect and master craftsman Isaac Wills, along with a new vicarage.
 I'm inclined to think he was sucking up to Her Majesty as she too was called Anne.
 He also agreed to have four houses near the new church pulled down so that Dawson Street could be linked with the adjoining Molesworth Street, thus improving access to the church.